intel/ai-reference-models/docs/image_recognition/quantization/Tutorial.md

         * **Generate the `resnet50_min_max_log.txt` file**, follow [instructions](/benchmarks/image_recognition/tensorflow/resnet50/README.md#int8-inference-instructions)
             to run inference (using `--batch_size=10`, `--data-location=/home/<user>/dataset`, `--in-graph=/home/<user>/logged_int8_resnet50.pb`,
             `--accuracy-only`, and `-- calibrate=True`), and **store the output log in `resnet50_min_max_log.txt` file**.

+            >Note:
-            **Please note that the `-- calibrate=True` is a custom argument to be added as formatted at the end of the inference command.**
+            `-- calibrate=True` is a custom argument to be added at the end of the inference command as formatted (with a white space after `--`).

         * The `resnet50_min_max_log.txt` file is used in the following step.
 We suggest that you store the `resnet50_min_max_log.txt` in the same location specified in the [start quantization process](https://github.com/IntelAI/tools/tree/master/tensorflow-quantization) section,